bs2kbs2k/smlinux/README.md

 You can also use this option to rebuild after you apply patches or edit your source or source assets like actors manually.

-Note --config is only needed if CONFIG=0 in your config file, otherwise it will come up automatically.
+Note` --config` is only needed if `CONFIG=0` in your config file, otherwise it will come up automatically.

-Note --updatehd only needs to be applied if UpdateHD=0 in config file, and what was initally installed with the InstallHD option has changed/updated since you last built, or if you wish to add HD add-ons to an existing build that doesn't have them.
+Note` --hd` only needs to be applied if `UpdateHD=0` in smlinux configuration, and what was initally installed with`InstallHD=1` has changed/updated since you last built, or if you wish to add HD add-ons to an existing build that doesn't have them.

 If you want to save your existing build, rename it (anything) before running the update, for example: